seasonedfish/blog/index.md

 Installing cryptography also failed.
 I saw that newer versions were already installed, so I changed the condition in `requirements.txt` from `==` to `>=`.
 This seemed to fix the issues.

-I researched Python virtual environments.
+I also researched Python virtual environments.
 Here are articles and discussions that I read:
 - [Pipenv & Virtual Environments](https://docs.python-guide.org/dev/virtualenvs/)
 - [What is the difference between venv, pyvenv, pyenv, virtualenv, virtualenvwrapper, pipenv, etc?](https://stackoverflow.com/questions/41573587/what-is-the-difference-between-venv-pyvenv-pyenv-virtualenv-virtualenvwrappe)
 - [Should I use pipenv or virtualenv?](https://www.reddit.com/r/learnpython/comments/9lrcee/should_i_use_pipenv_or_virtualenv/)